A student who cannot understand any part of this code of conduct should seek advice from an instructor or senior student.

 Existing students will introduce themselves to, and always welcome, new students.

-Footwear is not permitted in the dojo at any time.
+Footwear is not permitted on the the dojo floor at any time.

 No jewellery shall be worn (including wedding rings).
 If you are unable to remove jewellery, make sure it is securely taped over.